Location of Adventure

 Our Private Leaders

-Meet & greet facilitation services on arrival at Jomo Kenyatta International Airport, airport transfers on Day 1 and Day 9 in Nairobi, internal scheduled flights and transfers as noted, accommodations, meals and drinks as specified in your confirmed proposal (included at most safari camps), scheduled daily wildlife drives and activities as described in the itinerary, services of local camp guides and staff at each stop, all park, camping and conservation area fees and taxes, emergency evacuation coverage from the Flying Doctors Society with which we hold a membership (please note: the latter does not preclude the need for all guests to hold personal travel insurance including evacuation coverage for transport home or to a major medical center).
+Meet & greet facilitation services on arrival at Jomo Kenyatta International Airport, airport transfers on Day 1 and Day 9 in Nairobi, internal scheduled flights and transfers as noted, accommodations, meals and drinks as specified in your confirmed proposal (included at most safari camps), scheduled daily wildlife drives and activities as described in the itinerary, services of a private NHA-approved safari guide, services of staff at each stop, all park, camping and conservation area fees and taxes, emergency evacuation coverage from the Flying Doctors Society with which we hold a membership (please note: the latter does not preclude the need for all guests to hold personal travel insurance including evacuation coverage for transport home or to a major medical center).